Improving the RFI (Request for Information) Process

 - Don't be afraid to decline.
 If the RFI indicates work you prefer not to carry out, or that would lead to resource conflicts with other customers’ projects, you can politely decline.
 A negative but timely reply can still leave a good impression and make it likely that you'll be contacted again for future work.

 - Make sure the RFI is detailed enough.
 You can't answer effectively if the RFI does not ask the right questions or provide enough detail about the job.
-The RFI will need to allow you answer the following:
+The RFI will need to allow you to answer the following:

 • Can you compete?
 Do you have the skills and resources to provide a good solution?